dominiksalvet/gim/README.md

 ### Update

-To **automatically update a gim compliant project to the latest stable release**, use the following command:
+To **automatically update to the latest stable release** a gim compliant project, use the following command:

 ```sh
 gim update <git_url>